 Acute low back pain is a frustrating and uncomfortable experience.
 Fortunately, with the proper knowledge and approach, it is entirely manageable.
 By understanding the causes, recognising its symptoms, and knowing how to get started with effective pain reduction strategies, you can alleviate pain, promote healing, and reduce your risk of future back pain.

 Keep in mind, however, that if your pain is severe or persistent, it is vital to get professional medical advice such as a chiropractor to be sure that you have an accurate diagnosis and proper treatment plan.
 Check out this article to understand the difference between a chiropractor and orthopaedic doctor.
 With the right care and attention, you can stop acute lower back pain and get back to your life.
-We also provide treatment for knee arthritis as well as ankle injury treatment.
+We also provide treatment for knee pain as well as shoulder pain treatment.